Masters in Hospitality Management Programs in Salt Lake City

-FUN FACT: Lodging managers held about 48,400 jobs in 2014.
-More than half were employed in the traveler accommodation industry, which includes hotels and motels.[i]
+According to the Bureau of Labor Statistics, lodging managers held about 48,100 jobs in 2020.
+More than half were employed in the traveler accommodation industry, which includes hotels and motels.

 A master’s degree program in hotel management provides students with the skills and technical knowledge on how operate hotels, manage finances and provide creative marketing for the hospitality industry.
 As with any business, hospitality has a growing need for innovative leaders who can guide the industry forward.
 Some of the courses that students may take might include:

-Students who choose to specialize in one specific area will find a number of courses that focus just on their specialization.
+Students who choose to focus in one specific area will find a number of courses that focus just on their concentration.
 Possible areas of concentration may include the following:

 If you aspire to work in the hospitality industry, you may be in for a full-time, on-call and stressful type of job.
 So, if you handle responsibility well and can keep calm amidst the storm, consider whether you also have a few important skills such as: